 The convenience of booking online, for the same price as buying a transport ticket for your trip locally in Thailand

 I booked my ticket from Koh Lanta to Koh Mook locally on Koh Lanta but found that 12go.asia offers the same tickets for the same price.
 You can´t really go wrong with them since they offer all different transport companies and demonstrate all options to you.
 By booking online you do not have to look for an excursion office or travel agency while you are traveling in Thailand or on a Thai island.
 You can click through from the links provided or use the search box below.

 Are there any banks or is there an ATM on Koh Mook?

 This is pretty important to know.
 There are no ATM´s on cash machines on Koh Mook.
-And one friend I met on the island needed to leave at the day she planned to leave, because she didn’t bring enough cash with her while she actually wanted to stay longer.
+And one friend I met on the island needed to leave on the day she planned to leave, because she didn’t bring enough cash with her when she actually wanted to stay longer.
 Actually, the next day I saw a sign from a shop doing a cash out on your card, but I´m pretty sure they charge some extra for it.
 If you need them, they are located in the local village, just look out for the above sign on the right before entering the main street.
-There are no ATM-machines on Koh Muk, so the above only works for MasterCard or Visa.
+There are no ATM machines on Koh Muk, so the above only works for MasterCard or Visa.

-Some accommodations you can pay on card
+Some accommodations you can pay by card

-At Dada´s place (Garden Beach Resort), you can pay on card, but I can recommend checking with your accommodation beforehand if they offer you this choice since it´s not very common yet at the time of writing.
+At Dada´s place (Garden Beach Resort), you can pay by card, but I can recommend checking with your accommodation beforehand if they offer you this choice since it´s not very common yet at the time of writing.
 There are places where you can change money into Thai Baht.